Policies & Prodecures

 Anyone caught cheating will be subject to academic discipline, including the imposition of university sanctions.

 A description of cheating and possible sanctions may be found in the student code.
+We do not support using ChatGPT or AI on student work or projects, assignments or academic work submitted for credit.

 - Attendance Policy